mahmoudmohamedramadan/Laravel-Websocket/README.md

 <p>if you are NOT install Laravel Installer as a global Composer dependenc run the NEXT command</p>
 <pre>composer create-project laravel/laravel Laravel-Websocket</pre>

-<p>if you want to install Laravel Installer as a global Composer dependency</p>
+<p>if you want to install Laravel Installer as a global Composer dependency run the NEXT command</p>
 <pre>composer global require laravel/installer</pre>

 <p>then run the NEXT command</p>